convertigo/c8oproj-lib-fullcalendar/project.md

 # ![](https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/core/images/project_color_16x16.png?raw=true "Project") lib_FullCalendar

 # This is the FullCalendar Library for Convertigo Low Code studio
-Use this library to provider Calendar with multiple views to your applications. the library is based on the FullCalendar component https://fullcalendar.io/
+Use this library to provide Calendar with multiple views to your applications. the library is based on the FullCalendar component https://fullcalendar.io/

 ![Convertigo FullCalendar](./docImg/FullCalendar.png)